rippleitinnz/xahaud_update/README.md

 # Xahaud Update Script

-This repository contains a setup script that installs a Xahaud update script and sets up a cron job to run it hourly.
+This repository contains a setup script that installs a Xahaud auto-update script and sets up a cron job to run every 12 hours.

 ## Installation